Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 ##### dog Detail Page
 * The correct dog details populate the key features field.
 * The description correctly populates underneath the image.
-* If the user is the creator of the review the edit and delete buttons appear at the bottom to link to the edit delete functionality.
+* If the user is the creator of the dog, the edit and delete buttons appear at the bottom to link to the edit delete functionality.

 ##### Delete function
 * When delete function is called a warning message appears to confirm deletion.